studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

    [^33]: A typical example of bimodal communication is the simultaneous conversion of a linguistic expression into spoken language and sign language by the person speaking.

 2. Language acquisition
-   According to Chomsky, the complexity of human language conflicts with the ease with which children acquire language.
+   According to N. Chomsky, the complexity of human language conflicts with the ease with which children acquire language.
    Therefore, with the “Principles and Parameters Model”, he postulates that the basic features common to all languages are already biologically laid out (innate knowledge).
    Using these “universal principles”, the acquisition of the mother tongue is “only” limited to the learning of those grammatical parameters which determine the syntactic differences of each language.